heavyai/rbc/doc/howtos/devices.md

-# Stricting a function to run in a specific device (CPU/GPU)
+# Restricting a function to run only in a specific device (CPU/GPU)

 Assuming you already have a [connection](heavydb-connect) to the HeavyDB server: